ReactiveBayes/RxInfer.jl/docs/src/manuals/inference/overview.md

   - `engine.free_energy_final_only_history`: BFE history of values computed in the last VMP iterations for each observation.
   - `engine.free_energy_raw_history`: Raw BFE history.

-**Batch inference:**

-Specifies if the `infer` function should return Bethe Free Energy (BFE) values.

-- Optionally accepts a floating-point type (e.g., `Float64`) for improved BFE computation performance, but restricts the use of automatic differentiation packages.

 - ### `free_energy_diagnostics`